huss-osman/devops-learning/06-aws/fundamentals/03-aws-facts.md

 It helps build an understanding of AWS's global presence, customer adoption, service portfolio, and why it remains a major provider of **cloud infrastructure**, **compute services**, **storage solutions**, **networking**, and modern **DevOps workflows**.

----

-## AWS Facts

-This section highlights key facts and figures about AWS.
-It explores AWS's market position, customer adoption, global reach, and continued innovation to demonstrate why it remains one of the most influential cloud platforms in the world.

-Understanding these facts helps provide context around the scale of AWS and explains why organisations of all sizes continue to adopt cloud technologies for modern infrastructure and application deployments.

 ## Contents

 * [AWS Is One of the Largest Cloud Providers](#aws-is-one-of-the-largest-cloud-providers)